 Shaker Style Kitchen Cabinets Vs. Raised Kitchen Cabinets

 When it comes to selecting cabinets for your kitchen upgrade, raised cabinets are a strong second place contender to Shaker style cabinets.
 And as with most things in life, there are pros and cons to both options.
 We’ve outlined the differences between the two, so you can make a better-informed decision for your remodel.

 Probably the most apparent difference between raised and Shaker style kitchen cabinets is their outward appearance.
-While Shaker style cabinets have a flat, recessed panel and overt outer frame, raised cabinets have a central panel that lies above the outer frame giving them a three-dimensional look.
+While Shaker style cabinets have a flat, recessed panel and an overt outer frame, raised cabinets having a central panel that lies above the outer frame giving them a three-dimensional look.

 Also, the outer frame is usually grooved, beveled or beaded creating an intricate decorative effect.
 The aim is to make it look as if the raised cabinet door or drawer face has been carved from a single plank.
 In contrast, Shaker style cabinets display a far more spartan design with very little in the way of ornamental flourishes.

 Another difference between the two choices is that raised cabinets are generally difficult to find in frameless construction while Shaker cabinets are available in frameless and framed construction options, the latter of which pairs equally well with the inset style, and full or partial overlays.

 Also, bear in mind that raised kitchen cabinets can employ molding to fill the gap between the top of a wall cabinet and the ceiling.
 Due to their minimalist design, Shaker kitchen cabinets don’t pair well with molding, so you may want to install taller wall cabinets or face the prospect of the extra work involved in wiping away the dust and grime that is prone to collect in the space between the exposed top of the cabinet and the ceiling.